+Option Description

-Option Description kV and mA 72kV 6mA The kiloVolt (kV) and milliAmpere (mA) values that appear are the default Voltage and Current values for the selected patient size, as configured on the Profile Properties screen.
-The default value to yellow when a value.
-You might other in yellow, in no longer the defa value is no longer see one value in o dicating that the y the default green and the This table shows kV and mA setting values of the Patient Size Default V alues kV Value mA Value Child 66 8 Small adult 72 10 Adult 76 10 Large adult 80 10 Ready for Imaging The Ready for Imaging button has a dual purpose.
+kV and mA 72kV 6mA The kiloVolt (kV) and milliAmpere (mA) values that appear are the default Voltage and Current values for the selected patient size, as configured on the Profile Properties screen.
+The default values appear as green and change to yellow when a value is no longer the default value.
+You might see one value in green and the other in yellow, indicating that the yellow value is no longer the default value.
+This table shows the initial default values of the kV and mA settings. and Current , as

+the default green and the rellow value is

+alues of the

+Patient Size Default V alues

+kV Value mA Value

+Child 66 8

+Small adult 72 10

+Adult 76 10

+Large adult 80 10

+Ready for Imaging The Ready for Imaging button has a dual purpose.
 It moves the Vantage System to either the Ready for Imaging position or the patient entry position, depending on its current position.
 If the Vantage System is not already in the patient entry position, tapping the Ready for Imaging button moves it there.
 When you tap this button, the status indicator flashes "WAIT" to indicate a moving status while the Vantage System moves to the Ready position for image acquisition.

-Demo The Demo button mode, all function available, but no turns on Demo m device are Options OPTIONS The Options butto where you can co the Vantage Syst Options Screen in onfigure the defau em.
-For more info lt values for Exposure Time OO.Os This indicator disp Time, in seconds Exposure Cool Down Cool Down 300s When the Vantag the Cool Down Ti Time.
+DEMO The Demo button turns on Demo mode.
+In this mode, all functions of the Vantage device are available, but no X-rays are emitted.

+Options OPTIONS The Options button opens the Options window where you can configure the default values for the Vantage System.
+For more information, see Options Screen in this chapter.

+Exposure Time OO.Os This indicator displays the patient Exposure Time, in seconds.

+Cool Down Cool Down 300s When the Vantag the Cool Down Ti Time.